 Just as a barking dog does not intuitively activate care for its fear but rather a fear response that enables us to fight, flee or freeze, a partner's body language will activate accordingly.

 In a positive sense, a friendly look, a gentle and confident smile, a warm hand, a loving hug or a good smell have a calming effect on the nervous system.
-This can be absolutely central to saving the relationship.

 It is difficult to imagine one's own body language.
 This means that you can easily believe that you have conveyed something painful that can activate care when this is what is felt most strongly in your own body.